john-tornblom/pyrsl/doc/language-reference.rst

 following sections present operators that are valid for core types.

 .. note:: There are additional operators available that are not valid for core
-	  types These operators are further explained in `Instances and Sets`_ and `Iterating Sets of Instances`_
+	  types.
+These operators are further explained in `Instances and Sets`_ and `Iterating Sets of Instances`_

 Unary expressions